-Any individual who knowingly allows a professional to compete in an amateur mixed martial arts contest against an amateur would be guilty of a felony punishable by up to three years imprisonment and/or \$10,000 fine per incident.
+Any individual who knowingly allows a professional to compete in an amateur mixed martial arts contest would be guilty of a felony punishable by up to three years imprisonment and/or \$10,000 fine per incident.

-LARA could bring an injunctive action to prevent a violation of the act, and if successful, would be entitled to its costs and reasonable attorney fees.
+LARA could bring an injunctive action to prevent a violation of the act and if successful, would be entitled to its costs and reasonable attorney fees.
 LARA could also undertake investigations to enforce the act.
-Penalties imposed under the act would be independent and cumulative and would not prevent another individual from pursuing a lawful remedy against the violator.
+Penalties imposed under the act would not prevent another individual to pursue a lawful remedy against the violator.